jhunbaclaan/pokemondatabase/README.md

 Keep this terminal window open.
 **To check if your installation was successful, use `pip list | grep MODULE_NAME`.
 This will return any matches along with their versions.**
 # Running the Database
-Running the database is simple no matter how you setup the database.
+Running the database is simple, no matter how you set up the database.
 ## If You Setup via MYSQL
 1. From the Anaconda environment terminal, run the following command: `streamlit run testing.py`.
 This will show the user login screen.
 For a draft screen, run `streamlit run testing2.py`.
 2. You will be able to interact with the screens and navigate the database as you'd like.